 1. Customer Card List

-For a simple list of All customers including details of the Last Sales date and number of days since last sold, see our Customer Card List report.
+For a simple list of All customers including details of the Last Sales date and number of days since they last bought from you, see our Customer Card List report.

-- Filter on a Date Range to find Customers who's last purchase date was in that period or
+- Filter on a Date Range to find Customers whose last purchase date was in that period or

 - Filter on the number of Days since the customer last bought something